FormidableLabs/victory-native-xl/README.md

 ## Maintenance Status

-**Active:** Formidable is actively working on this project, and we expect to continue for work for the foreseeable future.
+**Active:** Nearform is actively working on this project, and we expect to continue for work for the foreseeable future.
 Bug reports, feature requests and pull requests are welcome.

 [maintenance-image]: https://img.shields.io/badge/maintenance-active-green.svg